Klemen Slakonja: 2025: Eurovision Song Contest

 In 2025, he was chosen to represent Slovenia in the Eurovision Song Contest 2025 with the song "How Much Time Do We Have Left" in Basel, Switzerland.
 Performing during the first semi-final on 13 May 2025, he failed to qualify to the grand final, finishing 13th in a field of 15 countries.

 Controversies

-Shortly after winning EMA in 2025, Slakonja uploaded a video to his YouTube channel where he impersonates every Eurovision winner from 2000 to 2024, coming under fire after he wore blackface for his Dave Benton impersonation.
+Shortly after winning EMA in 2025, Slakonja uploaded a video to his YouTube channel where he impersonates every Eurovision winner from 2000 to 2024, coming under fire after he darkened his skin for his Dave Benton impersonation.
 Benton defended Slakonja but Slakonja later removed the Dave Benton segment from the video and issued an apology.